 - You don’t need a device — we’ll be able to use the simulator for all of the examples, but if you want help getting apps on devices, sign up for a free Apple Developer account.

-It’s a beginner workshop, so anybody with an interest in programming will get something out of it.
+It’s a beginner talk, so anybody with an interest in programming will get something out of it.
 It will help if you have some programming experience (in any language).

 Here’s the plan